 Step 3: Placement of your tank.

 There are few things you should consider when choosing the right spot for your fish tank.
-If you don’t select the right location for your fish tank, it doesn’t matter what the size of your fish tank, you could end up struggling to maintain the water quality of your fish tank and it could become more stressful environment to your fish.
+If you don’t select the right location for your fish tank, it doesn’t matter what the size of your fish tank, you could end up struggling to maintain the water quality of your fish tank and it could become a more stressful environment to your fish.
 A little sunlight is beneficial for the tank but placing the tank near the window with a lot of sunlight is harmful to water since it increases phosphate levels in water and increases algae problem.
 Place the tank near a wall socket.

 Step 4: Cleaning and Placing Gravel.

 Once you have selected the tank’s placement, it’s time to begin setting up the aquarium.
 It is essential to wash the gravel well because unwashed gravel creates cloudy water in your tank.
-Place the gravel in a bucket and wash your gravel using your hand after few minutes drain the water and repeat this process 4 to 5 times until wastewater is visibly clear.
-This cleaning process is beneficial in removing dust from storage and transportation of the substrate.
-Now that your substrate is clear, slowly pour substrate in the bottom of your fish tank with the help of small bucket.
+Place the gravel in a bucket and wash your gravel using your hand after a few minutes drain the water and repeat this process 4 to 5 times until wastewater is visibly clear.
+This cleaning process is beneficial in removing dust from the storage and transportation of the substrate.
+Now that your substrate is clear, slowly pour substrate in the bottom of your fish tank with the help of a small bucket.
 This is the time your creativity plays a vital role.
 Use your creativity to scape your tank as you prefer.

 Step 5: Choosing the right heater, filter, and lightings.

-Maintaining you fish water quality and water is an important factor in the comfort and well-being of your fish.
+Maintaining your fish water quality and water is an important factor in the comfort and well-being of your fish.
 I recommend you to get an automatic heater for your fish tank then shuts down once your minimum temperature is reached using a simple formula to buy the heater (1 watt per gallon of water).
 While choosing a filter, make sure that you get the filter that has a turnover of at least 3 times the volume of water per hour.
 Choose an appropriate light for the aquarium.
 Place the light on or above the tank and set a timer for no more than 8 hours a day.

 Step 6: Filling up the Tank.